Wildflower Honey

 Consult health guides for health benefits of honey with pollen.
 An inconvenience of cold-processed honey with pollen is that the honey may crystallize sooner than heat-treated, pollen-free.
 If this happens, you can gently warm the honey in a warm water to melt the crystals without loosing quality.

-About Our Honey Bees.
-We maintain the bee hives using "organic" methods, using only natural products (such as wintergreen oil, garden mint, and garlic) to repel pests that can damage or destroy the bee hives.
 We use a "hands-off" approach to raising the bees, meaning that we only go into the hives periodically, not bi-weekly like most commercial apiarists do.
 Our hives are healthy, gentle, happy, and thriving.
 We have not experienced "Colony Collapse Disorder" which is thought to be brought on by a combination of an invasive virus, use of pesticides, and stress to the colony.

 Honey bee queen rearing and breeding is natural.
 If a hive raises a new queen, she will usually fly 2+ miles away to mate with a drone from somewhere else.
 We do not use artificial insemination.

 Some other honey facts: Honey has a higher sweetening power than sugar.
 Honey will not spoil unless contaminated with moisture.
-Pampatike & Pitter Patter honey retains pollen which may make it crystallize sooner than commercial ultra-strained, heat-treated honey.
+Pampatike honey retains pollen which may make it crystallize sooner than commercial ultra-strained, heat-treated honey.
 Raw honey is an excellent source of instant energy and is gentle on the stomach.
 It contains a mix of natural sugars which are absorbed quickly into the blood stream.
 Honey does not ferment in the stomach because, being an inverted sugar (a mixture of glucose and fructose), it is easily absorbed and there is no danger of bacterial invasion.

 Eating raw honey also can help boost your immune system.
 The pollen (and naturally occurring, non-harmful environmental dust and molds) found in raw honey may stimulate a positive immune response to ward off these allergens.
 Folk lore holds that a tablespoon / day of raw, locally produced honey will greatly reduce the symptoms of "outdoor" allergies, especially from grass, tree, and flower pollen.